Jane Withers: Josephine the Plumber fame

 In the mid-1960s, Withers gained new popularity as Josephine the Plumber, a character in a series of television commercials for Comet cleanser.
-The commercials, featuring Withers dressed in white work overalls and in the proximity of a sink, had her touting Comet's stain-removing ability compared to other cleansers.
+Dressed in white work overalls and positioned near a sink, "Josephine" touted Comet's stain-removing ability as superior to other cleansers.
 The one-minute spots, which ran from 1963 to 1974, involved Withers in up to 30 storylines per year.

 Withers invested much of her own personality into the character of Josephine, making her friendly, caring, and helpful.
 She also selected the type of work clothes a woman plumber would wear based on what she herself wore at home.
 She took a course in plumbing to play her part realistically.
 Her earnings from the long-running commercial helped her pay for a college education for all five of her children.

 Withers retired as Josephine after her mother Ruth was diagnosed with a brain tumor.
 She cared for her mother for eight years until Ruth's death in 1983.
 The character of Josephine was described by the Los Angeles Times as being "one of the longest-running continuing characters in TV."
 Before retiring, Withers filmed two installments of the commercial introducing a young girl who had learned everything she knew about plumbing from "my aunt Josephine".